bhavnamahi/heatMapTool/README.md

 # heatMapTool
-Gene Expression Heatmap Tool (Developed for UCSC BME-160)
+Gene Expression Heatmap Tool (Developed for UCSC BME-160) by Noah Williams and Bhavna Mahi

 # Description
 The Heat Map Tool is used to generate heatmaps for pre-processed data in the form of a tab separated text file.